Library Open to the Public

 July 06, 2021 | By Baltimore County Public Library

-Baltimore County Public Library will open for limited, in-person browsing on Monday, May 17.
-Eighteen branches will open to the public and the library’s popular curbside service option will remain in place indefinitely.
-Extended loan fees will continue to be waived indefinitely.
+Eighteen Baltimore County Public Library locations are open to the public and the library’s popular curbside service remain in place indefinitely.
+Extended loan fees are permanently waived.

 - Reisterstown will remain closed for curbside service and in-branch browsing.